A “Suffering Messiah” In Judaism?

 Read More Below

 [Note: This paper contains in print the information in the “Who Is Yeshua” audio and “The Passed-Over Messiah” video pages in this website’s Learn With Us section.
 Enjoy!]
+It was originally titled, "The Suffering Messiah In Jewish Sacred Writ.”

 Obviously central to “Two Testament” Judaism, also known as “Messianic Judaism” are the “New Testament” and “The Messiah.”
 While vastly differing levels and manners of Jewish observance and practice exist within these faith-streams, the common threads making them a distinct presence in the Jewish world are:

-1. Belief that the ברית חדשה “b’rit chadasha” (“new covenant” or “testament”) foretold in the writings of the Jewish prophet Jeremiah (chapter 31) has already been enacted by God in history; and
+1. Belief that the ברית חדשה “b’rit chadasha” (“New Covenant” or “Testament”) foretold in the writings of the Jewish prophet Jeremiah (chapter 31) has already been enacted by God in history; and

 2. Acceptance of the historical person Yeshua (Jesus) of Nazareth as the figure Talmudic Sages call, משיח בן–יוסף שנהרוג “Messiah son of Joseph, who was slain.”
 (Sukkah 52a) It is important to note when reading the passage in the Sefaria™ online Jewish library and the Schottenstein Edition™ of the Talmud, the English translation adds words that are not in the actual Hebrew/Aramaic text, which words dilute the sense of connection to the Daniel 9:25 foretold “Messiah the Prince who will be executed (יכרת)” – which Daniel’s prophecy places firmly between the time the 2nd Temple is rebuilt (445 bce) and again destroyed (70 ce).
 The added words place the dying Messiah as having been killed “in battle” or “will be killed during the (future) War of Gog and Magog.”
 These added words are not justified by anything in the text: they are intended to deflect attention from Yeshua of Nazareth having lived and died at exactly the time foretold by Daniel: and having died by judicial execution at the hands of the Roman government in charge of Israel in that era, when the official method of execution for rebels against Roman supremacy was crucifixion.